Dr Albertine Fox

 Background

-Before joining Bristol, I completed my BA in French with Music at Royal Holloway, University of London, followed by an MA by Research on the cinema of Marguerite Duras.
+Before joining Bristol, I completed my BA in French with Music at Royal Holloway, University of London, followed by an MA by Research in French on the cinema of Marguerite Duras.
 I later completed my PhD at Royal Holloway on the post-1979 film and video work of Jean-Luc Godard before taking up a three-year postdoctoral Junior Research Fellowship at Churchill College, Cambridge.
 I have also completed HEA Fellowship schemes at Bristol and Royal Holloway.

 Publications